Keion Carpenter, Former NFL Safety, Perishes In ‘Freak Accident’ While On Family Vacation

 “They were running to the car when (Carpenter) slipped, fell, hit his head and slipped into a coma.
 It was just a freak accident.
 He was always healthy; he went to the doctor, ate well and worked out.”

 Former teammates and coaches were quick to offer their condolences.
-Chad Johnson expressed briefly his sadness in a tweet.
+Chad Johnson expressed his sadness briefly in a tweet.

 R.I.P Keion Carpenter ???????? pic.twitter.com/oDIG29Kw8L